smartystreets/funnel/training/README.md

 ## Diagram

-Here's a example diagram showing what fan-out/fan-in looks like with 3 workers (each with a drainer).
-Each box is a `goroutine`, each arrow is a `channel`.
+Here's an example diagram showing what fan-out/fan-in looks like with 3 workers (each with a drainer).
+Each box is a different `goroutine`.

 ```